The Revelation of Jesus Christ:

 ?
 Why might God want men and women to acts as participants rather than observers of what’s happening leading to Final Judgment?

 ?
-What might be the significance of this change in the author’s role in the book of Revelation occurring before the blowing of the seventh trumpet?
+Consider the significance of this change in the author’s role in the book of Revelation occurring before the blowing of the seventh trumpet.

 the best Catholic commentary about Scripture